-The Lambda-sond is part of a control system intended to reduce emissions and improve fuel economy (see Fuel consumption and CO2 emissions (p.
-398)).
+The Lambda-sond is part of a control system intended to reduce emissions and improve fuel economy.
+For more information, see Fuel consumption and CO2 emissions (p.
+422).

 An oxygen sensor monitors the oxygen content of the exhaust gases leaving the engine.
 This value is fed into an electronic system that continuously controls the injectors.
 The ratio of fuel to air directed to the engine is continuously adjusted.
-These adjustments create optimal conditions for efficient combustion, and together with the three-way catalytic converter reduce harmful emissions (hydrocarbons, carbon monoxide and nitrous oxides).
+These adjustments create optimal conditions for efficient combustion, and together with the three-way catalvtic converter reduce harmful emissions (hydrocarbons, carbon monoxide and nitrous oxides).

 - Economical driving (p.
-300)

-- Fuel petrol (p.
-297)
+311) - Fuel petrol (p.
+307)

-- Fuel diesel (p.
-297)
+Fuel - diesel (p.
+307)